dragsa/dataroot-barbot/README.md

-after start BarBot will periodically query that page to keep bar state up-to-date during decision making. depending on replies from bar web servers BarBot may temporary exclude bars from potential targets list. also it is possible to exclude bar for longer term - until status update will be done from bar side. to track it's state from BarBot perspective each bar can use special "status" endpoint periodically.
+after start BarBot will periodically query that page to keep bar state up-to-date during decision making. depending on replies from bar web servers BarBot may temporary exclude bars from potential targets list. also it is possible to exclude bar for longer term - until status update will be done from bar side. to track it's state from BarBot perspective each bar should periodically use special "status" endpoint.

 production-ready image resides on

-`dragsasgard/postgres_96_with_hls`
+`dragsasgard/postgres_96_with_barbot`

 ***Local development setup instructions***